 The theme of World Red Cross Day 2018 was “Memorable smiles from around the world”.

 The theme of World Red Cross Day 2017 was “Less known Red Cross stories”.

 As we know that this day is celebrated to get the people relief from Natural calamities and other disaster activities in any country.
-Even government participates and make themes to aware people about the activities of the volunteers and their tasks in handling every type of problems in a better way.
+Even government participates and makes themes to aware people of the activities of the volunteers and their tasks in handling every type of problem in a better way.
 Several campaigns were organised by Red Cross Society effectively all over the world.

 World Red Cross Day: History

 After World War I, Red Cross was introduced as a major contribution to the peace and set up an international commission at14th International Conference of the Red Cross to study the Red Cross Truce.
 In 1934 the report of the Red Cross Truce was presented and its principles were approved at the 15th International Conference in Tokyo to get applicable all across the world in different regions.

 In 1946 in World War II, the Tokyo proposal was put into effect.
 The possibility of an annual celebration was asked by the Board of Governors of the "League of the Red Cross Societies (LORCS)", later called the General Assembly of the International Federation of Red Cross Societies.
 Two years later the proposal of celebrating annually World Red Cross Day was adopted on 8 May, 1948, the birth anniversary of Henry Dunant, the founder of the Red Cross.
 In 1984 officially it was named “World Red Cross and Red Crescent Day”.

 Various programmes and events are organised by the International Committee of the Red Cross and its members to facilitate and promote their humanitarian activities.
 They even motivate people to protect their own lives and take care of the dignity of the victims.
 This day is celebrated by all the sections of the Red Cross organisations to help people suffering from floods, earthquakes i.e. natural disasters and protect their life from emergencies.

 What are the Seven Principles of the Red Cross Society?

 The seven main principles of Red Cross Society are: